Skip to content

 • Environment variable overrides

-• Role and audit settings
+• Profile and audit settings

 For non-interactive (script) execution, ~/.lash/config is not loaded.
 Scripts run in a clean environment with only inherited environment variables.